top of page

 SLEEVE DESIGN, PHOTOGRAPHY & EDITIONS

-Unlike their two previous singles, the picture sleeve of the F.L.M. remix 12" edition was altered completely and advertised as a 'Limited Edition New Picture Bag', to alert fans to the F.L.M. - The 2 Groove’s Under 1 Nation Remix .
-Remixed by Phil Harding and Ian Curnow, the remix samples 70's dance giants Chic (whom Phil and Ian were remixing, through PWL, at the time), and weaves this throughout the track, alongside a host of Chicago house 'jack' samples.
+The F.L.M. remix 12" edition was advertised as a 'Limited Edition New Picture Bag', and came in a completely different picture sleeve to the main release.
 The photograph chosen for the remix releases' sleeve was taken from Brian Aris' stunning F.L.M. album shoot, although unlike the album's back-to-back portrait shot, the remix sleeve image shows the sisters (almost) full length, dancing towards the camera and laughing.

 A U.K. cassette single was released to promote F.L.M. using the same art work as the regular sleeve releases and this edition featured the F.L.M.
 The Auto Mix which had only been available as a promo 12” in the UK.